MicrosoftDocs/quantum-docs-pr/articles/tutorials/new_search.md

 As an example, let's see how we would express the function $f_M(x)=1[r]$ of the factoring problem as quantum operation in Q#.

 Classically, we would compute the rest of the division $M/x$ and check if it's equal to zero.
-If it is, the program outputs `1` and if it's not, the program outpus `0`.
+If it is, the program outputs `1` and if it's not, the program outputs `0`.
 We need to:

 - Compute the remainder of the division.
 - Apply a controlled operation over the output bit so that it's `1` if the remainder is `0`.